Project history in Jitterbit Studio

 Restore corrupted projects

-This behavior is intentional to prevent unexpected changes to users' active work sessions without warning.
+This behavior prevents unexpected changes to active work sessions without warning.